Joseph-Essa/Synthesising_Missing_MRI_Sequences/README.md

 ## Preparing The Data
 ### Application for Reviewing MRI Sequences
--Our developed application provides an interface for reviewing MRI sequences side-by-side, enabling efficient detection and assessment of artifacts in each slice of the sequences.
+- Our developed application provides an interface for reviewing MRI sequences side-by-side, enabling efficient detection and assessment of artifacts in each slice of the sequences.
 ![gif](https://github.com/user-attachments/assets/70360329-7be9-4612-89c6-31335feea618.gif)